by Jorge Icaza (1906-1978)

 “Ah!
 You.
 Very good.
 I understand now.
 So you’re in charge…” he concluded, resuming his tax-inspector demeanor.
 And, without another word, he opened the files he was carrying on a large dusty desk of dinosauric proportions that undoubtedly belonged to Don Ramiro.

 The young man’s energetic and defiant attitude momentarily disconcerted the old clerk who, in search of an explanation that fit his experience, surmised: “What’s this man’s deal?
 Someone seems to be prodding him.
 Someone powerful: Archbishop… General … Minister … Today he’s down … Tomorrow he may be up … These pompous chullas are a real nuisance..
-He might be fishing in murky waters for a high administrative post or a wealthy wife… I’ll inform him….”
+He must be fishing for a high administrative post or a wealthy wife in murky waters… I’ll inform him….”
 And without being asked, dragged along by his characteristic attitude of gossip and veneration, he informed him:

 “Don Ramiro’s very busy.
 He’s said to hold seven posts.
 Seven major posts.
-Seven paychecks!
+Seven incomes!
 He’s a patriot.
 One of the continent’s greatest patriots.
 A universal man.”

 “At every abuse… At every selfishness…” the chulla thought to himself, observing his informant with pity and disgust.
-The man was a small, greasy bug as wrinkled as the shoes he wore, which hurt him when he walked.
+The man was a small, greasy bug as wrinkled as the instep of the painful shoes he wore.
 He was dressed in an old-fashioned suit, with white dandruff on his collar, patched elbows, shiny knees, and the smell of tobacco, a hangover, office paper and ink — twenty years of complicity and unrest.

 “At everything,” the young man repeated aloud.